artur-shlyapnikov/simgrep/README.md

 # simgrep

-**Work In Progress**

 `simgrep` is a command-line tool for semantic search in local files.
-It aims to find text snippets based on meaning, not just exact keywords.
+It finds text snippets based on meaning, not just exact keywords.

-It's designed for ephemeral (one-off) searches and will soon support persistent project-based indexing.
+It supports quick one-off searches and persistent indexing for a default project.

 See the [Architecture Document](docs/architecture.md) for more details.